 Downing St, London.
 Sat 18 Jul 2015

 Falun Dafa protesters hold Chinese banners at the

-A silent vigil at Downing St bore witness to the tens of millions who
+A silent vigil at Downing St bore witness to the tens of millions

-for their vital organs to be sold.
+have been killed for their vital organs to be sold.

-Women in white held pictures surrounded by flowers of Falun Dafa supporters
+Women in white held pictures surrounded by flowers of Falun Dafa

-and tolerance as a threat.
+truthfulness, compassion and tolerance as a threat.
 They say many are

 Whitecross Street Festival